F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 As the rains lashed some parts of the track, the cars went in for wet weather tyres, and the changes did not impact Schumacher's position in front.
 Barrichello soon found his way to the second spot and just when things appeared comfortable, Schumacher had some problems with his brakes.
 As such, he had to slow down and stop attacking the kerb.
 Barrichello, who had no issues with his car, started closing in on Schumacher but was asked to hold his position.

-The race result read as Schumacher winning the Canadian GP from Barrichello with a 0.1-second margin.
+The race result read as Schumacher winning the Canadian GP from Barrichello by a 0.1-second margin.
 That was a Ferrari one-two and was a welcome result for the drivers' championship leader, Michael, and constructors leader, Ferrari!

 Back to the Pits